Cleveland Clinic logo

 Lymph

 Lymph is watery fluid that moves through your lymphatic system.
-Your lymphatic system helps support your overall health.
-Lymph collects fluids from your tissues and returns them to your blood.
-It carries nutrients and proteins to your cells and tissues.
-It also collects any harmful substances found in your cells and tissues.
+Your lymph supports your overall health.
+It collects fluids from your tissues and returns them to your blood.
+It carries nutrients to your cells and tissues.
+It also collects any harmful substances found in your cells and tissues, so your white blood cells can destroy them.

-Lymph is watery fluid that flows through your lymphatic system.
-Lymph (pronounced “limf”) helps your lymphatic system support your overall health, from providing nutrients to cells and tissues to protecting your body from foreign intruders like viruses, bacteria and cancerous cells.
+Lymph (pronounced “limf”) is a colorless, watery fluid that flows through your lymphatic system.
+Lymph helps your lymphatic system support your overall health.
+It provides nutrients to cells and tissues.
+It also sweeps up harmful intruders, like viruses, bacteria and cancer cells, so your body can destroy them.
+And that’s just some of what it does.

 Advertisement